-To request reimbursement for all eligible health care expenses, complete an HCFSA Program Claims Form and provide proper documentation by:
+To request reimbursement for all eligible health care expenses, complete an HCFSA Program Claim Form and provide proper documentation by:

-- listing each expense and claimant separately on the Claims Form; - indicating the appropriate Claim Period (Plan Year or Grace Period); - attaching an Explanation of Benefits (EOB) statement from your health insurance carrier, for medical expenses, or from your Welfare Fund for dental, vision and/or hearing expenses, showing the unreimbursed balance; - attaching copies of receipts or billing statements from the medical, dental, vision and/or hearing provider or pharmacy; - attaching a copy of the doctor's prescription for over-the-counter drugs, and a copy of the product box if the receipt does not indicate the name of the item.
+- listing each expense and claimant separately on the Claim Form; - indicating the appropriate Claim Period (Plan Year or Grace Period); - attaching an Explanation of Benefits (EOB) statement from your health insurance carrier, for medical expenses, or from your Welfare Fund/Union for dental, vision and/or hearing expenses, showing the unreimbursed balance; - attaching copies of receipts or billing statements from the medical, dental, vision and/or hearing provider or pharmacy; - attaching a copy of the doctor's prescription for sunscreen(s), nutritional supplements, and vitamins; and a copy of the product box for over-the-counter drugs if the receipt does not indicate the name of the item.

 You must submit all claims to your health insurance carrier and/or Welfare Fund first, regardless of whether it is a covered or non-covered expense.
+Please note the HCFSA program does not utilize debit cards.